agabhi017/Predicting-Court-Judgement-Decisions-using-NLP/README.md

 be a binary vector of Violation and No violation.

 ## Data
+The number of transacripts available for each article and violation/non-violation are summarised below.
   Article#  | Violations | Not Violations
 ----------- | ---------- | --------------
 Article 3   | 591        | 560
 Article 5   | 509        | 437
 Article 6   | 754        | 565
 Article 8   | 411        | 351

+## Classification Models
+The following models were used for the binary classification :
+* Neural Network
+* Support Vector Machines
+* Prediction Scores\
+Using the weights calculated, we formulate a predictive score for each paragraph (via aggregation of the weights of constituent words).
+As with the word weights, a positive paragraph score suggests article violation while a negative score suggests no violation.
+Calculating the prediction scores for all paragraphs in a document we use three approaches to interpret the aggregate score to a single prediction :
+  * Min-Max : We sort the prediction scores for each paragraphs and use the sum of min and max
+  * Aggregate sum : We take a linear summation of prediction scores of all paragraphs.
+A positive sum predicts a violation and vice-versa
+  * Weighted sum : We take a weighted mean of the prediction paragraph score using word size as the weight of each paragraph

 ## Results
 The accuracies of subsections and different metrics using the most predictive features for violation and non-violation of articles and their